Reona Bhola

 Reona Bhola is a village near Sirhind in Punjab, India.
 It is located on the bank of the Bhakhra Canal.

-It has an Elementary School and its own water supply system.
+It has an elementary school and its own water supply system.

-This Village is an example of the unity and diversity of India, as there is a Mandir, Gurdwara, Church and Masjid of Peer baba Lalan wala ji (Nigahe wala ji).
+This village is an example of the unity and diversity of India, as there are a mandir, gurdwara, church and masjid of Peer baba Lalan wala ji (Nigahe wala ji).

 The local temperature is slightly cooler than nearby areas because of Bhakhra canal.